Customer Service Training: Best Ideas and Resources

 Role-playing can prepare agents for difficult conversations with customers.
 To do this exercise, work out different scenarios of conversations with customers who swear, never agree, beg for a discount, or keep asking the same questions.

-Next, organize a role-playing session where the first agent plays a role of a difficult customer and the other one — offers help.
+Next, organize a role-playing session where the first agent plays the role of a difficult customer, and the other one — offers help.

 5. Crisis Management